16 kids participating in Mahashivratri procession suffer burn injuries due to electrocution in Kota | Science-Environment

 Those referred to SMS Hospital were identified as Shugan (13), Koshal (7), Suraj (12), Annirudh (8) and Yash (10), the superintendent said.

-Lok Sabha Speaker and Kota-Bundi MP Om Birla, state energy minister Heeralal Nagar, Kota district collector Ravindra Goswami, Kota city SP Amrita Duhan, former MLA Phralad Gunjal and BJP leader Chandra Kanta Meghwal reached the MBS hospital and supervised medical care to the injured children.
+Lok Sabha Speaker and Kota-Bundi MP Om Birla, state energy minister Heeralal Nagar, Kota district collector Ravindra Goswami, Kota city SP Amrita Duhan, former MLA Phralad Gunjal and BJP leader Chandra Kanta Meghwal visited the MBS hospital and supervised medical care to the injured.

 Police have not yet received any report on the incident, however, family members of the victims, angry at the organisers of the procession, created a ruckus at the spot in Sakatpura area.
 The police had to intervene and pacify them, SHO at Kunhari Police Station Arvind Bhardwaj said.